takahe-linux/build/README.md

 # README #

-takahe-build - building utilities for takahe-linux.
+takahe-build - helper scripts for takahe-linux.

-## Architecture ##
+# New build script #

 Previously, I used a script to create a new system image.
 Unfortunately, that script had a few... issues: